BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 In my free time I can be often be found traveling, reading sci-fi or practicing Parkour.

 # News:
-- (October) 🐍💾 I will be attending PyData NYC early November!
-- (August 2023) 🤖 I had a great time interning at [Kensho](https://kensho.com/) as a ML NLP intern working on LLM and Zero-shot classification
-- (July 2023) I was invited to talk at NYU's PhD Panel about the graduate experience to interested undergraduate students.
-- (March 2023) 🧑‍🏫 I was invited for two guest lecture for NYU's Security Analytics class - "Information Visualization" and "Introduction to Data Science methods and Python tools".

 <details>
 <summary> Old News</summary>

  <ul>
+	<li> (November 2023) 🐍💾 I attended PyData NYC and had a great time with the local community. </li>
+	<li> (August 2023) 🤖 I had a great time interning at Kensho as a ML NLP intern working on LLM and Zero-shot classification. </li>
+	<li> (July 2023) I was invited to talk at NYU's PhD Panel about the graduate experience to interested undergraduate students. </li>
+	<li> (March 2023) 🧑‍🏫 I was invited for two guest lecture for NYU's Security Analytics class - "Information Visualization" and "Introduction to Data Science methods and Python tools". </li>
   <li>(Feb  2023) I was invited to speak at NYU's PhD Prospective Students panel. </li>
   <li>(Jan 2023) Our paper got accepted to the
   <a href="https://www2023.thewebconf.org">2023 ACM Web Conference</a>!